WHAT IS A NOTICE OF COMPENSATION PAYABLE?

 On the NCP, the insurance company will list the names and addresses of you, your employer, and the insurer.
 It ordinarily will also list the claim number, claims representative and insurance company phone number and address you can call or write concerning your claim.
 In the section marked "INJURY INFORMATION", the insurance company describes the injury for which it has accepted legal responsibility.
 Ordinarily the insurance company will try to minimize its legal responsibility by formally accepting an injury that is less serious than the one you actually suffered.
 For example, if you injured herniated a lumbar disc in your low back, a serious condition that could require surgery, the insurance company often will describe the injury as a "lumbosacral sprain/strain."
 They do this because they are concerned that the legal consequences of formally acknowledging liability for a very serious injury.
 You have the right to file a petition to review to correct the description of injury contained on the NCP.

 The "TPA" section of the NCP is filled out only if there is a Third Party Administrator ("TPA") of your claim.
-This ordinarily occurs when your employer is self-insured for workers' compensation.
-They will hire a "TPA" to handle your claim.
+If your employer is self-insured for workers' compensation, it pays workers' compensation benefits out of its earnings instead of purchasing insurance.
+They will generally hire a TPA to handle your claim because they do not have the skills to take care of injury claims.
 The claims representative of the TPA performs the same function as the claims representative of an insurer.
 Claims representatives investigate claims, make decisions about whether to accept the claim, monitor medical treatment, pay bills, and issue workers' compensation checks, among other things.

 The "Medical Only" NCP